the plan for the future

 Most notably Hayek feared over-investment.
 Low interest rates could make investors prefer capital intensive long-term investments.
 Hayek also didn't favour mathematical economic modelling.
 He believed that the economy is incalculable because it is made up of the countless decisions of individuals.
 The only thing a government or a central bank can do is nothing as their interference makes problems worse.

-Supply-side economics emerged in the age of neoliberalism and favours low taxes on wealthy people and corporations to stimulate business investment.
-Supply side economists believe that consumers benefit from a greater supply of goods and services at lower prices and employment will increase.
-High taxes may deter businesses and wealthy individuals from investing and enterprise as taxes would eat away their profits.
+Supply-side economics emerged in the age of neoliberalism.
+It favours low taxes on wealthy people and corporations to stimulate business investment.
+Supply side economists believe that as a consequence consumers benefit from a greater supply of goods and services at lower prices and employment will increase.
+High taxes may deter businesses and wealthy individuals from investing and enterprise as taxes would eat away their profits.4

-The fourth economist was Silvio Gesell.
-He was not an economist but a businessman.
+The fourth economist was Silvio Gesell, even though he was not an economist but a businessman.
 He was ahead of his time, perhaps even by more than a century as it may turn out.
-He figured out a solution for depressions as early as 1916.
+He figured out a solution for economic depressions as early as 1916.
 He drew his conclusions from his experience as a businessman in Argentina during the late 19th century.
 In 1890 Argentina was hit by a depression.
 Gesell came to believe that the nature of money was to blame.

 The solution Gesell proposed was a holding fee on money.
 If holding money is costly, you would be more willing to lend it or spend it, even when interest rates are low.
 During the Great Depression his idea was put into practise.
-It produced a remarkable success in a small Austrian town named Wörgl.
-Gesell was forgotten after World War II.
+It produced a remarkable success in a small Austrian town named Wörgl but Gesell and his proposel were soon forgotten after World War II.
 In recent years his solution gets more attention as negative interest rates are spreading.